rmfpafls/rmfpafls/README.md

 # 👋 Hi, I'm Hyunji!

 Welcome to my GitHub profile.
-I'm a passionate **AI Developer** with a background in **Information Communication + Electrical and Electronic Engineering**.
+I'm a passionate **AI Developer** with a background in **Information Communication Engineering+ Electrical and Electronic Engineering**.
 I enjoy working on AI, Machine Learning, and creating meaningful projects. 🚀

 # 👩‍💻 About Me